 Biocellular Treatment Overview

 Regenerative medicine physicians at Minnesota Regenerative Medicine are among only a few in the region to offer autologous biocellular treatments to relieve pain, promote functional improvement, and regenerate tissue for degenerative skin, soft tissue, and musculoskeletal conditions.
-Biocellular treatments at Minnesota Regenerative Medicine involve the use of bone marrow aspirate concentrate (BMAC) or fat aspirate concentrate (FAC) derived from the patient’s bone marrow or fat tissue, respectively.
-BMAC and FAC contain a population of regenerative cells including mesenchymal stem cells, stromal cells, progenitor cells, endothelial cells, macrophages, lymphocytes, and pericytes that collectively comprise part of the body’s natural healing capabilities.
+Biocellular treatments at Minnesota Regenerative Medicine involve the use of bone marrow aspirate concentrate (BMAC) or fat aspirate concentrate (FAC) or platelet-rich plasma (PRP), or a combination of these, derived from the patient’s bone marrow or fat tissue or whole blood, respectively.
+Unlike PRP, BMAC and FAC each contain a population of regenerative cells including mesenchymal stem cells, stromal cells, progenitor cells, endothelial cells, macrophages, lymphocytes, and pericytes that collectively comprise part of the body’s natural healing and regenerative capabilities.

-BMAC, FAC, and HD-PRP, or a combination of the three, is currently being used at MRM to treat the following degenerative musculoskeletal, skin, and soft tissue conditions:
+BMAC, FAC, and PRP, or a combination of these, is currently being used at MRM to treat the following degenerative musculoskeletal, skin, and soft tissue conditions:

 - Osteoarthritis (also known as degenerative joint disease or DJD)